-Date/Time: Completed by: Initial Installation Inspection for Storm Water Controls Is the silt fence at least 4 inches to 6 inches into the ground?
-Yes No Is the trench backfilled to prevent runoff from cutting underneath the silt fence?
-Yes No Is the silt fence pulled tight so it will not sag when water builds up behind it?
-Yes No Are the ends brought upslope of the rest of the silt fence so as to prevent runoff from going under the ends?
-Yes No Is the silt fence on a level contour?
-Yes No Have all gaps and tears in the silt fence been eliminated?
-Yes 🗍 No Maintenance required for above issues:
+Date/Time: Completed by:

+Initial Installation Inspection for Storm Water Controls Is the silt fence at least 4 inches to 6 inches into the ground Is the trench backfilled to prevent runoff from cutting unde Is the silt fence pulled tight so it will not sag when water b Are the ends brought upslope of the rest of the silt fence so going under the ends?
+Is the silt fence on a level contour?
+Have all gaps and tears in the silt fence been eliminated? erneath the silt fence? wilds up behind it?
+Yes No Yes No Yes No

+Maintenance required for above issues: